atk4/image/README.md

 This repository builds and publishes the following images:

- - atk4/build - build image used in our workflows.
+ - atk4/image - build image used in our workflows.
 Will have tags 7.2, 7.3, 8.0 etc
- - atk4/site - a core image for running an ATK site.
-Does not include any PHP dependencies.

 ## Running Locally

-Run `make rebuild` to regenerate Dockerfiles and to rebuild all docker images.
+Run `make build` to regenerate Dockerfiles and to rebuild all docker images.
+Check "Makefile" for more details